 Can Someone Help You Out?

 You may even consider asking a close friend or family member to come over and let your puppy out.
+I’ve put together a Pug potty training schedule that will help you understand how often to take them outside.

 Chances are you’ll have to pay a pet sitter to come over and let your puppy out while you’re at work.
 This can easily run you about $35-$50 per day depending on how often they have to stop by and let your pup out.